brendenpelkie/AFL-sample-loader/docs/building.md

 <img src='flowcellassembly.png' width = "600"/>

 7. Leak test the flow cell.
 Carefully clamp one end of the tubing with a c-clamp or similar, enough to stop water flow but not enough to tear the tubing.
-Install a syringe filled with water onto the other tubing end, using a luer lock to 1/4-28 adapter and a 1/4-28 fitting.
+Install a syringe filled with water onto the other tubing end, using a Luer lock to 1/4-28 adapter and a 1/4-28 fitting.
 Release the clamp and flow some water through the tubing.
 Close the clamp and gently apply pressure to the syringe, making sure not to burst the capillary.
 Watch for leaks.
 - If water leaks out of the inside of the flow cell, between the brass and the capillary: The epoxy seal is inadequate, drill out the capillary again and start over.
 - If water leaks out the inside of the fitting between the stainless fitting and the tubing: Add more shims
 - If water leaks out the outside of the fitting, between the brass and the stainless fitting: Less shims or check O-rings are lined up right.